-Grocery shopping (and shopping in general!) in Singapore is almost synonymous with plastic bags, but it doesn't have to be.
+Grocery shopping (and shopping in general!) in Singapore is almost synonymous with plastic bags, but it doesn't always have to be.
 Many places in Singapore are already implementing a fee on the use of plastic bags and it is a movement that is growing slowly but surely.
 Start the new year with a resolution to cut down on plastic usage and try out grocery shopping at these places in Singapore.

 The Social Space wears many hats.
 It's a cafe, a florist, an eco-friendly lifestyle store, a nail salon and also houses The Refillery.
 The section is decked out with at least ten dispensers, each ranging from 15 to 20 litres.
 Items on sale include shampoo, eco-friendly dishwashing and laundry liquids so if you're stocking up on household cleaning products, here's where to go.